EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 about reproductive health through closeness and open dialogue.

 Pastor Gad BIREGEYA, head of the EPR Nyarubuye Parish, highlighted that the project had helped young single mothers emerge from isolation and reintegrate into the Church.
-It has strengthened collaboration between the Church and the Government in tackling teenage pregnancy.
+It has strengthened collaboration between the Church and Local administrative entities in tackling teenage pregnancy.
 He reaffirmed that lack of education, ignorance, and poverty are among the main causes, but that the EPR project effectively addresses these issues through education and empowerment.
 Looking ahead, he announced ongoing awareness campaigns and a large spiritual gathering scheduled for July 2025, focusing on healing and restoration.

-received equipment to help them launch their professional careers.
+At the end of the ceremony, the trained youth received equipment to help them launch their professional careers.